Paraquat Lawsuit For Parkinson’s Disease

 - Phillips Chemical

-The Paraquat lawsuit filed claims that the plaintiff worked in fields from 1969 to 1981.
-During that time, he suffered repeated exposure to Paraquat products (weed killer) and ingested it, and inhaled it as it was sprayed on the farm fields.
+The Paraquat lawsuit claimed that the plaintiff worked in fields from 1969 to 1981.
+During that time, he suffered repeated exposure to Paraquat products (weed killer), ingested it, and inhaled it as it was sprayed on the farm fields.

 In 2019, the plaintiff was subsequently diagnosed with Parkinson's and kidney failure.
 Here, one of the major issues is that the chemical drifts when it is sprayed, and it can lead to a higher risk of developing Parkinson's disease among people in neighboring fields.